idok/react-templates-plugin/README.md

 * Support for react-templates file types
 * Automatically generate the javascript files from react-templates files
 * Group rt file with generated js file
+* Create a new RT file with controller

 ## Getting started ##
 ### Prerequisites ###